spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/blocks/managing-content-of-emails-via-cms-blocks.md

 To edit the content of an Email CMS block:
 1. In the *Actions* column of the *Overview of CMS Blocks* page, select **Edit Placeholder** next to the email CMS block you want to update.

 2. On the *Edit Block Glossary: [Block ID]* page, update the content of the email CMS block.
 You can use plain text to create content of the emails, or apply glossary keys and variables.
-See **Tips & tricks** for details.
+See **Tips and tricks** for details.

 {% info_block warningBox "Note" %}